 Do I have to send a finished manuscript?

 Not at all.
-Publishing contracts can also be offered on an idea and layout of a story alongside some writing examples.
+Publishing contracts can also be offered on an idea and layout of a story.
 In this case we would require a detailed synopsis, chapter breakdown, and target word count alongside a covering letter, writer bio, and examples of your writing style.

 How do I submit my manuscript to you?